 The Hill Start Control function allows a rider to stop on a hill (either incline or decline) and have the bike hold itself in place until the rider is ready to ride away.
 HSC is now standard on the RT, but there are two different versions of the system.

 The standard HSC system is activated by the rider firmly pulling the front or rear brake.
 With HSC Pro, the system automatically applies HSC depending on the angle it senses.

 Dynamic Traction Control & ABS Pro

 Both DTC and ABS Pro are rider aids.
-Both systems use a lean angle sensor to assist the rider depending on the available traction.
-As traction decreases, the systems provide assistance to the rider by changing throttle response or braking force.
+Both systems use a lean-angle sensor to assist the rider depending on the available traction.
+As traction decreases, the systems assist the rider by changing the throttle response or braking force.